marcomarinodev/winsome/README.md

 # winsome
 a reWardINg SOcial Media
 ### TODO
-- [ ] Use URL to get a random seed in order to simulate BTC Trend
 - [ ] (FIX) Use a set instead of a list to keep recent people that commented/voted
   - That's because a user can comment n > 1 times in the update time interval
 - [ ] Configuration file parsing